 This is a discretionary fund that can provide financial assistance for registered ROI, EU & International students who have exhausted all other options of financial support and are facing difficulties meeting daily living expenses, due to the cost of attending University.

 1. Documentary Evidence

-- what steps you have taken to try to rectify the situation
+- The circumstances surrounding your current financial situation and what steps you have taken to try to rectify the situation.

 3. Send your application